 Although the Trudeau Government seems to think ERRÉ will go away if they keep their fingers in their ears long enough, nothing could be further from the truth.
 For the first time in my life, Electoral Reform is on the Canadian radar.
 Even though most of us don’t understand all the ins and outs, we know there are alternatives to a voting system that requires far too many of us to vote “strategically” if we’re to have any chance of casting a vote that counts.
 And far too many Canadians who did just that in hope of electing a government that would introduce a fair system have learned a #WinnerTakeAll “majority” government can thumb its nose at voters as they cavalierly choose to break a promise repeated thousands of timesduring the 2015 election campaign (and after).

 The thing to remember about Canadian referenda is that they actually aren’t a part of the Westminster Parliamentary System, they’re voluntary.
 It is entirely up to the government of the day whether or not to hold them.
-This generally means government’s never embark on a referendum they think could be lost.
+This generally means governments never embark on a referendum they think could be lost.
 That’s why the support of 57.7% of BC voters wasn’t enough to “win.”
 And why the BC Government was able to design the next referendum to fail more definitively.
 That’s why the PEI Government believes they can ignore their results and do it again, this time with a referendum more effectively designed to fail.

 This is so important because once we get a Proportional Representation government anywhere in Canada, we’ll be able to see for ourselves that it isn’t any harder to vote in a Proportional system.
 More importantly, we’ll see that the sky doesn’t actually fall.
 Instead of having to take anybody’s word for it, we will know (as 90+ countries already using Proportional Representation know) that it is better to vote in a system designed to provide most voters with representation.
 For starters, it will mean government policy that most of us will be able to live with.
-Because when votes count, elected governments are accountable to voters.
+When votes count, elected governments are accountable to voters.
 We’ll be able to see with our own eyes what a difference real representation makes.